observablehq/plot/docs/scales.md

 Plot.plot({x: {type: "band", domain: [..."ABCDEFGHIJ"]}, grid: true})
 ```

-While *point* and *band* scales appear visually similar when only the grid is visible, the two are not identical — they differ respective to padding.
+While *point* and *band* scales appear visually similar when only the grid is visible, the two are not identical—they differ respective to padding.
 Play with the options below to get a sense of their effect on the scale’s behavior.

 <!-- viewof padding = Inputs.range([0, 1], {value: 0.1, step: 0.01, label: "Padding"}) -->